NAME

 };

-Normally, the user specifies which device to affect by setting ifr_name to the name of the interface.
+Normally, the user specifies which device to affect by setting ifr_name to the name of the interface or ifr6_ifindex to the index of the interface.
 All other members of the structure may share memory.

 Ioctls